Address: Aukštaičių g. 44, Kaunas

 Built in 1928

-As usual at that time, the house was built not only for the family, but also for rent.
-The owners lived on the second floor of the building, while the first floor seemed attractive to the shopkeeper.
-Apparently this is why it was separated from the second floor and had a separate entrance from the street.
-According to the granddaughter of Antanas Gedmantas and a current resident of the house there was also a dentist’s office, owned by her grandmother`s sister.
-That is why a separate entrance on the side of the yard was installed, to combine a family life and allowing private dental practice.
+As it was usual to those times, the house was built not only for the family but also for rent.
+The owners settled on the second floor of the building, while the first floor proved to be attractive to the shopkeeper.
+Apparently, for this reason, a separate entrance from the street was installed in the corner of the ground floor of the house.
+According to the current resident of the house – the granddaughter of the house builders – the house also accommodated the office of the grandmother’s sister – the dentist.
+In that regard, a separate entrance with a beautiful porch was installed on the courtyard side of the house.
+This allowed not to disturb family life and to have a private dental practice.

 Text by Žilvinas Rinkšelis